DaireNiC/SHA-256/README.md

 ## Extras relevant to Project
 ### Consistent  Work
 - Weekly commits to repo
-- Initially focused on research (links doccumented below)
+- Initially focused on research (links documented below)
 ### Testing
 - Test file(test.txt) included in the repo.
 - Contains verified hash value from [https://www.di-mgt.com.au/sha_testvectors.html](https://www.di-mgt.com.au/sha_testvectors.html "https://www.di-mgt.com.au/sha_testvectors.html").
 ### Inline Functions
-- To optimize the hashing algorithm I opted to include inline funcitons for the bitwise operations.
+- To optimize the hashing algorithm I opted to include inline functions for the bitwise operations.
 - This involved researching how to implement Inline functions in C & also raised the question of when to use Macros vs inline functions.
 ### Known Issues
 - As of now, this implementation of the SHA256 is not entirely correct.
 The test output does not match sample verified output examples.
 This is most likely due to BIg/Little Endian processing errors.